optimalstrategy/packetc/format.md

-binary serialization schema format
+Binary serialization schema format

-**Why?**
-I would like to use something like flatbuffers - but you can't even verify incoming buffers with the Rust version.
-Formats like JSON, CBOR, BSON, MessagePack are easy to use, but they are extremely wasteful.
-Not only in raw size, but also speed and overall efficiency, ergonomics, because all work is done at runtime- this is bad for performance, memory usage, makes development difficult due to the lack of a schema, which implies the (de)serialization has to be manually crafted and tested, which promotes "dumb" bugs caused by inattention and slows down development.
+**Why another one?**
+None of the other formats exactly fit my needs - I need to pass data to/from JS in a low-bandwidth, low-latency way.
+This library will be a lot simpler than all of the popular ones:
+ * No versioning
+ * No namespacing
+ * No type definitions
+ * No RPC
+ * Only a few basic types
+   * You can compose them to form more complex types, but only linearly - no recursive types.

+Why use a schema?
+Schema-less formats like JSON, CBOR, BSON, MessagePack are easy to use, but they are extremely wasteful, and error-prone.
+It's hard to maintain compatibility between different languages and environments.
+A schema makes it easy to keep packet parsing in sync, and allows for many optimizations.
+I want this library to be fast, produce small packets, and be safe:

-* Safe meaning that a crafted malicious packet won't crash the server, but will only cause the connection to be dropped, with no additional harm.
+* Safe, meaning that a crafted malicious packet won't crash the server, but will only cause the connection an error to be output somewhere - you can quickly drop the connection.
-* Small meaning the packets will serialize into something that only contains the absolutely necessary information, and besides bit-packing and compression, it would be impossible to shrink the packet any further.
+* Small, meaning the packets will serialize into something that only contains the absolutely necessary information, and besides bit-packing and compression, it would be impossible to shrink the packet any further by hand.
 * Fast meaning in the best, most common case (the packet is not malicious), parsing packets won't be a bottleneck.

 **What will it look like?**
-Because the target is Rust and JavaScript, the lowest common denominator determines what sort of data we can serialize - in this case that's JS, because all types in JS can be somehow efficiently represented in Rust.
+Because the target is Rust and JavaScript, the lowest common denominator determines what the format must look like.
+In this case JS, because all types in JS can be somehow efficiently represented in Rust.

-Syntax:

-Comments are lines starting with '#'
+Here's some syntax:

 Symbols are declared as `identifier: type;`, where `type` is any of:
 - uint8, uint16, uint32